ou-ecolab/ecopad/README.md

      Since the celery workers receive their tasks by installing them from a remote git-hub repository, we are forced to commit and push all the experimental changes to the repository that contains our tasks (in our case [ecopadq](https://github.com/ou-ecolab/ecopadq).) before we even know that they will work.
      If we would directly push them to the main branch of this repository, we would create a bunch of intermediate commits, that would neither work nor have a decent commit message.
 Although we could later (after our final commit has achieved our goal) combine our little commits to one (by using git rebase and squash) and write a descriptive summary commit message, this practice of 'rewriting history' is actually strongly discouraged for all repositories except our local one.
    - Solution:
+      - Use a shortlive temporay branch to test and combine our changes.
+        We give an example for a chnage in our task list.
+        The steps are the following (and actually much quicker than this description suggests):
-      - We create a temporary test-branch of [ecopadq](https://github.com/ou-ecolab/ecopadq) (with a name like tmp_test_diagram clearly indicating it's short live span and discouraging other people from checking it out)
+        - create a temporary test-branch of [ecopadq](https://github.com/ou-ecolab/ecopadq) (with a name like tmp_test_diagram clearly indicating it's short live span and discouraging other people from checking it out)
-      - We temporarily change the cybercommons configuration to use this branch.
+         - temporarily change the cybercommons configuration to use this branch.
-      - We change commit and push our changes to this branch until we achieve our desired feature.
+         - change commit and push our changes to this branch until we achieve our desired feature.
-      - We rewrite history for this branch by squashing our experimental commits into one and write a commit message for the combined commit
+         - rewrite history for this branch by squashing our experimental commits into one and write a commit message for the combined commit
-      - We locally checkout the main branch and merge the temporary branch into it (this will be only the working squashed commit with the nice commit message)
+          - locally checkout the main branch and merge the temporary branch into it (this will be only the working commit resulting from our rebase with the nice commit message)
-      - We push (to the remote branch)
+          - push (to the remote branch)
-      - We remove the temporary branch locally and remotely.
+          - remove the temporary branch locally and remotely.
-      - We change the cybercommons config back to the main branch [ecopadq](https://github.com/ou-ecolab/ecopadq)
+          - change the cybercommons config back to the main branch [ecopadq](https://github.com/ou-ecolab/ecopadq)

    - Benefits:

        We have only one intentianal change in the master branch that works and is described by a commit message that describes purpose and consequences of the change instead of possibly many back and forth changes of which only the last one works...
        As a result we can keep the master branch clean so that whenever we come back to a commit we know that the code works.